Budibase/website/content/blog/how-to-make-a-web-app/index.md

 #### Document Database

 You should use a document database if your data is not very relational.
-Document database store “documents”.
+Document databases store “documents”.
 Each record in your database is simply a big blob of structured data - often in JSON format.

 If you need to store relationships between your records, you will have to write code to manage this yourself.
 However, many other aspects of using document databases are much simpler.
 Your database can be “schemaless” - meaning that you do not have to declare your records’ definitions up front.